About

 A few things about me:

-- In 2008, I started doing freelance design work in embedded systems development, PCB design, and electronics prototyping.
-(The really fun stuff!)
+• In 2008, I started doing freelance design work in embedded systems, PCB design, and electronics prototyping.

-I blog primarily about electronics and embedded systems.
-Expect to see posts about microcontrollers (mostly PIC and AVR), Arduino, embedded Linux, electronic circuits, DIY projects, and other related stuff.
+I blog primarily about electronics projects that I’m working on.
+Expect to see posts about microcontrollers (mostly PIC and AVR), Arduino, embedded Linux, circuits, DIY projects, and other related stuff.
 Most of the projects featured here were born in my lab, but occasionally I will feature projects from friends of mine as well.

 I also sell a few things that I designed, including a very popular Open Source Geiger Counter kit.